TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

-  - When changing the type of a page (e.g. from "Standard" to "External URL") the preview might fail in cases where a look up is done on the :code`doktype` field of the live record.
+  - When changing the type of a page (e.g. from "Standard" to "External URL") the preview might fail in cases where a look up is done on the :code:`doktype` field of the live record.

     - Page shortcuts might not work properly in preview.